ccorbi/ccorbi.github.io/_pages/cv.md

 ### Summary

-I'm a passionate computational biologist with over 15 years of experience driving innovation in drug discovery.
-I leverage cutting-edge compute and machine learning (ML) to design and develop novel therapeutic stratergies.
-Proficient in researching, design and implementing full stack data analysis workflow.
-Significant experience as liaison, project management and implementing functional requirements.
+With over 15 years of experience in computational biology, drug discovery, and data science, I specialize in utilizing advanced computational methodologies to drive innovation in biological research.
+My expertise spans high-performance computing, molecular simulations, and biophysics, enabling me to decode complex biological systems and accelerate drug discovery efforts.
+Additionally, I excel in deploying big data applications and leveraging machine learning techniques to extract valuable insights from large datasets.

 Education